 But considering the often bargain basement prices if found used and the longevity of this stove, the stove is a very good one to have in the kit.
-With a propane adapter, it is even possible to use this stove off a propane tank for much versatility in fuel choices.
+With a white gas to propane adapter / propane bottle combo, it is even possible to use this stove off a propane tank for much versatility in fuel choices.
 I bought an adapter several years ago and have it used it very successfully.

 - Two burner propane stoves